 The principle applies in sales situations and in relationships everywhere.
 You have seen it happen, probably without realizing the psychology involved: direct marketing often involves sending you a small gift or token to make you feel obliged to respond in return by signing up.
 When you receive something, you feel morally obliged to go along with what the other person wants.
 Do you recall getting a pack of unsought blank Christmas cards in the post from a charity?
 The charity has used the psychology of reciprocity by giving you something unexpected – and they know that enough people will feel obliged to accept the cards and pay for them to make the exercise profitable for them.

 In the office, if you want to encourage positive attitudes and productive working relationships, you need to make the first move.
 You should model the behavior you want to see from others.
 Giving a gift, remembering a birthday and other small thoughtful acts mean a great deal to people.
+In effect, you are offering employee recognition to team members, peers and even executives.

 Thoughtful acts from the boss give us a real lift in morale.
 But have you ever thought of reciprocating?
 Thoughtful acts to the boss are also well received!
 Do you ever give compliments or ‘active encouragement’ to your boss on their achievements, even small achievements?
 Unapproachable or difficult bosses are still human and they still have their good points.
 Perhaps you may have been looking at your boss from ‘the glass is half empty’ point of view, rather than from ‘the glass is half full’ point of view.
 Giving appreciation to your boss is a leadership attribute and is therefore a valuable skill for you to develop.